JRemy01/ai-career-assistant/plan.md

     *   [ ] Integrate the live data into the recommendation engine to ensure suggestions are current.
     *   [ ] Conduct user acceptance testing (UAT) to gather feedback.
     *   [ ] Refine the overall conversation flow, UI/UX, and prepare for a beta release.

+## Phase 6: Job Search & Live Event Integration (Sprint 6)

+*   **Goal:** Help users find relevant job openings and stay informed about professional networking events.
+*   **Features:**
+    *   [ ] **Job Search Integration:** Implement a module to search for jobs on platforms like LinkedIn, Indeed, etc., based on the user's profile and career goals.
+    *   [ ] **Event Notifications:** Integrate with APIs or scrape websites (e.g., Meetup, Eventbrite) to find and inform users about relevant career fairs, workshops, and "professional salons."
+    *   [ ] **Resume/CV Helper:** Add a feature to provide tips and suggestions for improving the user's resume or CV.